top of page

 • Texas Median Household Income (2023): $79,060*

-This is a substantial difference — especially for recent graduates starting out.
+This represents a meaningful difference — especially for recent graduates entering the workforce.

 📈 Practical Advantages

-• Nearly 100% Job Placement: Music education majors consistently see high placement rates.
-Schools need music teachers.
+• Strong Job Placement: Music education graduates consistently find employment.
+Schools need qualified music educators.

-• Stable Income + Retirement Benefits: Salaries are predictable and come with health care and retirement plans.
+• Stable Income + Benefits: Salaries are structured and predictable, with access to health care and retirement systems.

-A household with two music educators who have five years of experience working in high school programs as assistant choir and band directors in EMS ISD would earn a combined $139,574* annually.
-There are additional time obligations; however, there is also additional compensation.
+A household with two music educators holding master’s degrees and five years of experience working in high school programs as assistant choir and band directors in HEB ISD (2024–2025) would earn a combined $160,646* annually.

 👨👩👧 Why We Support Our Daughter’s Decision